owizy/aws_projects/load_data_into_dynamodb/README.md

   We set both to 1 to stay within the free tier.

-- AWS CloudShell :Browser-based shell with AWS CLI pre-installed—perfect for creating tables and loading data quickly.
+- AWS CloudShell : Browser-based shell with AWS CLI pre-installed—perfect for creating tables and loading data quickly.